babashka/nbb/doc/caxa/README.md

 This document provides an example of how to create a standalone executable from an nbb project with [caxa](https://github.com/leafac/caxa).

-In `print-cli-args` is a small project which prints CLI arguments.
+The `print-cli-args` directory contains a small project which prints CLI arguments.
 Normally you would invoke this with:

 ```
 $ nbb -cp src -m print-cli-args.core 1 2 3
+Your command line arguments: (1 2 3)
 ```

 Let's turn that project into a standalone executable.
 Execute this from the